Hot Housing Market Tips

 Plan dates wisely.

 Fannie Mae is allowing fewer property inspection waivers.
-Therefore appraisers and inspectors are in high demand.
-Consequently, the usual 10-day turnaround time for an appraisal has increased to 3 and sometimes 4 weeks.
+Therefore, appraisers and inspectors are in high demand.
+Consequently, the usual 10-day turnaround time for an appraisal has increased to 3 and sometimes four weeks.
 Therefore, make sure that your realtor is aware of this potential delay.
 Also, good communication with your lender is key here.
 Writing offers to include extra time will help you to manage successful closing dates.

 Maximize liquidity.